 Parents, YOU make the difference!

-As children age, it is important to build trust with them and keep the lines of communication open so that if at any point they begin to feel increased pressure to experiment with smoking, drinking and using drugs they can feel comfortable talking to you about it.
+As children age, it is important to build trust with them and keep the lines of communication open so that if at any point they begin to feel increased pressure to experiment with nicotine, alcohol, or other drugs they can feel comfortable talking to you about it.

 Every day activities like having family dinner together, helping your children with their homework or attending their after school activities have a lasting effect on your kids.